wah-creator/wah-creator/README.md

-- 👋 Hi, I’m @wah-creator
-- 👀 I’m interested in publish my projects
-- 🌱 I’m currently learning javascript
-- 😈 How to reach me send a email to wahprojects.ar@gmail.com
+# Goals
+- Get a job as a developer 💵
+- Being a senior developer 😈
+- Do projects that reach people 🙏

+# About me
+- Name: Nazareno cankar 👤
+- Nationality: Argentina 🇦🇷
+- Gender: Male 👨
+- Age: 13 🌺
+- Contact: wahprojects.ar@gmail.com 💌